kirenz/classification/_build/html/_sources/docs/intro.md

 In this book we'll cover the basics of classification.

+Classification refers to a predictive modeling problem where a class label is predicted for a given example of input data.

 ---

 This online work is licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International</a>.